rgeorgia/biblenotes/content/life-group/romans_week10.md

 - We **continually** renew our minds.
 - What's in your mind?
 (Now this would be a good commercial)
 - Without renewing we fall into adopting the *world's* views, our faith becomes brittle and easily broken.
 - If we are conformed to this world, our "sacrifice" is blemished.
-(Mal 1:7-8)
+(Malachi 1:7-8)

+>7 “You have shown contempt by offering defiled sacrifices on my altar.
+>“Then you ask, ‘How have we defiled the sacrifices?’
+>“You defile them by saying the altar of the Lord deserves no respect.
+8 When you give blind animals as sacrifices, isn't that wrong?
+And isn't it wrong to offer animals that are crippled and diseased?
+Try giving gifts like that to your governor, and see how pleased he is!” says the Lord of Heaven’s Armies.

 ### 12:3-8